Chart Color Schemes

 Infrastructure

-Boorooma has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Boorooma has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-A single major project has been identified by AreaSearch as potentially influencing this region: Boorooma Neighbourhood Shopping Centre, Northern Growth Area Sewer Upgrades, Inland Rail - Albury to Illabo, and Wagga Wagga Special Activation Precinct are key projects.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+One major project has been identified by AreaSearch as potentially influencing this region.
+Key projects include Boorooma Neighbourhood Shopping Centre, Northern Growth Area Sewer Upgrades, Inland Rail - Albury to Illabo, and Wagga Wagga Special Activation Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.